apache/asterixdb/README.md

 extending JSON with object database ideas

 - __Query languages__<br/>
-Two expressive and declarative query languages ([SQL++](http://asterixdb.apache.org/docs/0.9.1/sqlpp/manual.html) and [AQL](http://asterixdb.apache.org/docs/0.9.1/aql/manual.html)) that support a broad range of queries and analysis over semistructured data
+An expressive and declarative query language ([SQL++](http://asterixdb.apache.org/docs/0.9.7/sqlpp/manual.html) that supports a broad range of queries and analysis over semistructured data

 - __Scalability__<br/>
 A parallel runtime query execution engine, Apache Hyracks, that has been scale-tested on up to 1000+ cores and 500+ disks